widig/torito/README.md

 With Torito you can edit Torito source.

-With Torito you can create routes to Torito Web Server.
+With Torito you can create routes to Torito.

+With Torito you can manage files.

 With Torito you can create web components.